alberttang35/music-at-brown/README.md

 ### Current Development and Maintenance

-This project came to be from a final project, and is currently being maintained by Albert Tang
+This project came to be from a final project for the class CS0320: Introduction to Software Engineering, and has since been maintained and developed by Albert Tang.
+Feel free to look at the [original repo](https://github.com/cs0320-f23/term-project-hkmin-jelias7-nhkim-atang44) to see our progress upon completing the course.

+### Recently Developed Features

+- Support for lasting user profiles, storing events a user has shown interest in and taking those data points into account when recommending artists and events to them
+- Support for lasting Artist profiles, including logging into existing artist users and editing the profiles of artists
+- Front-facing Event and Artist profile pages, where users can see more information on the event and find related or similar events

+## Below is largely from the README of the team repo

 ### Team Members and Contributions